CURRENT HOURS: Programs by reservation November-April

 • Ages 18 and up

 Get swept up in our broommaking class!
-Use 19th century broommaking equipment to craft a small round cake tester on the foot-powered binding machines.
-Then apply those techniques to making a round hearth broom and a round kitchen broom.
-You are guaranteed to be a sweeping success!
+Use 19th-century broommaking equipment to craft a small round cake tester on the foot-powered binding machines.
+Then apply those techniques to make a child broom and a whisk broom.

 Silos & Smokestacks National Heritage Area logo